TelemetryDeck/docs/articles/duration-events.md

 ### Network Request Timing

-Duration Signals methods are marked with `@MainActor`, which means two things:
+Duration Events methods are marked with `@MainActor`, which means two things:

 1. In UI contexts like SwiftUI views, no `await` is needed (as shown in the above examples)
 2. When calling from background contexts like network operations, you need to use `await`